Zachaccino/Thesis/Source/bot/notes.md

 ## 100 Devices
 Done
-Monitoring - OK
+Monitoring - Delayed for 4 mins from bots terminated to async finishes.

 ## 200 Devices
 Done
-Monitoring - Delayed for 3 Mins
+Monitoring - Delayed for 16 mins from bots terminated to async finishes.

 # Config

-4 Backend
+8 Backend
-36 Worker
+24 Worker
+500 Requests

 ## 200 Devices
 Done
-Monitoring - OK.
+Monitoring - Ok.

 ## 500 Devices
 Done
-Monitoring - OK.

-## 1000 Devices

-Monitoring -
+Monitoring - Delayed for 10 mins from bots terminated to async finishes.
+Simulators terminated 1 mins later than expected.